On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 But in no way does it mean that all forms of appearance discrimination are tolerated by the law.
 Under the current law in California, hiring people with a certain appearance is not prohibited by law as long as this requirement can be justified by the job duties and the type of appearance that is being discriminated against is not one of the protected characteristics such as skin color, race, age, disability, medical condition, sexual orientation and other.

-If you notice signs of any of the above-mentioned types of appearance discrimination, do not hesitate to speak to our Pasadena workplace discrimination attorney at The Rager Law Firm and schedule a free consultation.
+If you notice signs of any of the above-mentioned types of appearance discrimination, do not hesitate to speak to our Pasadena workplace discrimination attorney at Rager & Yoon – Employment Lawyers and schedule a free consultation.
 While appearance discrimination in itself is not currently illegal in California, some forms of it are.

 Find out more today by calling at 310-527-6994 or fill out this contact form for a free case evaluation.